-With the exception of permitted investment in unlisted securities, the Company will only invest in those securities and derivative instruments listed or traded on a stock exchange or market (including derivative markets) which meets with the regulatory criteria (regulated, operate regularly, be recognised and open to the public) and which is listed in the Prospectus or in any supplement thereto or revision thereof.
+With the exception of permitted investment in unlisted securities, the Company will only invest in those securities and derivate instruments listed or traded on a stock exchange or market (including derivative markets) which meets with the regulatory criteria (regulated, operate regularly, be recognised and open to the public) and which is listed in the Prospectus or in any supplement thereto or revision thereof.
 These stock exchanges and markets are listed in accordance with the requirements of the Central Bank, it being noted that the Central Bank does not issue a list of approved markets and exchanges:

-- 1. All stock exchanges of the Member States (excluding Malta), Australia, Canada, Hong Kong, Iceland, Japan, New Zealand, Norway, Switzerland, the United Kingdom and the United States. - 2.
+- 1. All stock exchanges of the Member States (except Malta), Australia, Canada, Hong Kong, Iceland, Japan, New Zealand, Norway, Switzerland, the United Kingdom and the United States. - 2.
 The following stock exchanges:

-in Argentina Bolsa de Comercio de Buenos Aires
+in Argentina Bolsa de Comercio de Buenos Aires Mercado Abierto Electronico S.A.

-in Bahrain the Bahrain Bourse
+in Bahrain Bahrain Bourse

-in Bangladesh the Dhaka Stock Exchange
+in Bangladesh the Dhaka Stock Exchange Chittagong Stock Exchange Ltd.

 in Bermuda the Bermuda Stock Exchange

 in Botswana the Botswana Stock Exchange

 in Brazil B3 S.A. - Brasil, Bolsa, Balcão

-in Chile Bolsa Electronica de Chile
+in Chile Bolsa de Santiago Bolsa Electronica de Chile

-in China the Shanghai Stock Exchange the Shenzhen Stock Exchange Stock Connect

 in Colombia Bolsa de Valores de Colombia

-in Costa Rica Bolsa Nacional de Valores
+In Costa Rica Bolsa Nacional de Valores

 in Croatia the Zagreb Stock Exchange

 in Egypt the Egyptian Exchange

 in Ghana the Ghana Stock Exchange

-in India The National Stock Exchange of India (NSE) BSE
+in India the National Stock Exchange of India (NSE) BSE

 in Indonesia the Indonesia Stock Exchange

 in Israel the Tel Aviv Stock Exchange

+in Ivory Coast Bourse Régionale des Valeurs Mobilières

 in Jordan the Amman Stock Exchange

 in Kazakhstan the Kazakhstan Stock Exchange

 in Kenya the Nairobi Securities Exchange

 in the Republic of Korea the Korea Exchange

-in Kuwait the Bousra Kuwait
+in Kuwait the Boursa Kuwait

 in Malaysia Bursa Malaysia

 in Mauritius the Stock Exchange of Mauritius

 in Mexico Bolsa Mexicana de Valores

 in Morocco Bourse de Casablanca

 in Nigeria the Nigerian Stock Exchange

-in Oman the Muscat Securities Market
+In Oman The Muscat Securities Market

 in Pakistan Pakistan Stock Exchange Limited

+in the People's Republic of China Stock Connect the Shanghai Stock Exchange the Shenzhen Stock Exchange

 in Peru Bolsa de Valores de Lima

 in Philippines the Philippines Stock Exchange

 in Qatar the Qatar Stock Exchange

 in Russia Moscow Exchange

 in Saudi Arabia the Saudi Stock Exchange (Tadawul)

+In Serbia The Belgrade Stock Exchange

-in Singapore Singapore Exchange Limited
+in Singapore Singapore Exchange Limited CATALIST

 in South Africa JSE Limited

 in Sri Lanka the Colombo Stock Exchange

-in Thailand the Stock Exchange of Thailand
+in Thailand the Stock Exchange of Thailand Market for Alternative Investments

 in Taiwan the Taiwan Stock Exchange the Taipei Exchange

 in Tunisia Bourse de Tunis

 in Turkey Borsa Istanbul

-in the U.A.E Abu Dhabi in the U.A.E Dubai the Abu Dhabi Securities Exchange the Dubai Financial Market the Nasdaq Dubai
+in the U.A.E Abu Dhabi the Abu Dhabi Securities Exchange

+in the U.A.E Dubai the Dubai Financial Market the United Arab Emirates Dubai International Financial Center
-in Uruguay Bolsa de Valores de Montevideo

-in Venezuela Bolsa de Valores de Caracas

-in Vietnam the Ho Chi Minh Stock Exchange the Hanoi Stock Exchange

-in Zambia the Lusaka Stock Exchange

-in Zimbabwe the Zimbabwe Stock Exchange
+in Uruguay Bolsa de Valores de Montevideo Bolsa Electrónica de Valores del Uruguay SA in Vietnam the Ho Chi Minh Stock Exchange the Hanoi Stock Exchange Unlisted Public Companies Market (UPCOM) in Zambia the Lusaka Stock Exchange in Zimbabwe the Zimbabwe Stock Exchange